The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Opportunity for Agents

-With these changes, carriers will be able to lower drug costs starting in 2028, making lower copays and deductibles possible for Medicare Part D clients.
+With these changes, carriers will be able to reduce drug costs starting in 2028, enabling lower copays and deductibles for Medicare Part D clients.

 Rural emergency hospitals (effective January 1, 2027)

-Expands the rural emergency hospital designation eligibility to qualifying hospitals open from January 1, 2014, to December 26, 2020, but are closed now to reopen as rural emergency hospitals.
+Expands eligibility for the rural emergency hospital designation to qualifying hospitals that were open from January 1, 2014, to December 26, 2020, but are now closed and seeking to reopen as rural emergency hospitals.

 • These hospitals must be: